 4.5 Entering for University examinations

 You are entered for Prelims automatically, but must enter yourself for Finals during Michaelmas Term of your third year.
-Further information, including on alternative exam arrangements, is at www.ox.ac.uk/students/academic/exams.
+This page www.ox.ac.uk/students/academic/exams/exami-nation-entry explains what you need to do and when.